All Saints CofE Primary School

 - E [email protected]…ol.croydon. sch.uk

 - A state school for boys and girls aged from 3 to 11.

 - Boarding: No

 - Pupils: 360

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Satisfactory on 18th June 2008
+- Previous Ofsted grade: Requires improvement on 12th July 2016

 - Ofsted report: View the Ofsted report

 This is not currently a GSG-reviewed school.

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.